(Online) Foundations in Restorative Practices Program

 Restorative Justice Project

 Sarah Matari (she/her/hers) began providing restorative practices and mediation services to institutions and communities early on in her alternative dispute resolution career.
 As a trainer and consultant for the NYC Department of Education restorative pilot project, she delivered mediation and restorative circle trainings to staff and students in an effort to help schools work towards restorative culture change.
 She learned first hand the importance of having a sustainable implementation strategy and team approach when engaging with restorative practices and brings that experience in her directing of RJPM’s Training and Capacity Building Team.

-$900 per person for the six-session program and includes materials, including Peacemaking Circles: From Conflict to Community, by Kay Pranis and a restorative justice manual.
+$900 per person for the six-session program including materials: such as Sacred Instructions: Indigenous Wisdom for Living Spirit-Based Change by Sherri Mitchell and a restorative justice manual.

 Current UMaine students are eligible for a 20% discount.
 Use code STUDENT20 at checkout.